 It sometimes feels random how program windows are rendered on the screen when you start them on a Windows PC.

-Some seem to remember the state they were in last time you ran them, while others may appear to select a random position on the screen on every start.
+Some seem to remember the state they were in last time you ran them, while others may appear to select a random position and size on the screen on every start.